Assault Amphibious Vehicle: Variants

-Many P7s have been modified to carry the Mk 154 MCLC, or Mine Clearance Line Charge.
-The MCLC kit can fire three linear demolition charges to breach a lane through a minefield.
-MCLCs were used in the 1991 Persian Gulf War and again in Operation Iraqi Freedom in 2003.
+All AAVP7A1 variants can also be equipped with a Mk 154 Mine Clearance Launcher.
+The linear mine clearance (LMC) kits were used in the 1991 Persian Gulf War and again in Operation Iraqi Freedom in 2003.

-In the 1970s, the U.S. Army used an LVTP-7 as the basis for their Mobile Test Unit (MTU), a ground-based high-energy anti-aircraft laser.
+In the 1970s, the U.S. Army used an LVTP7 as the basis for their Mobile Test Unit (MTU), a ground-based high-energy anti-aircraft laser.
 After several successful test firings at Redstone Army Arsenal, the laser was reportedly transferred to NASA.